 Tahoe runs a webserver by default on port 3456.
 This interface provides a human-oriented “WUI”, with pages to create, modify, and browse directories and files, as well as a number of pages to check on the status of your Tahoe node.
 It also provides a machine-oriented “WAPI”, with a REST-ful HTTP interface that can be used by other programs (including the CLI tools).
 Please see The Tahoe REST-ful Web API for full details, and the

 web.staticconfig variables above.
 Download status also describes a few WUI status pages.

-tahoeexecutable includes subcommands for manipulating the filesystem, uploading/downloading files, and creating/running Tahoe nodes.
+tahoeexecutable includes subcommands for manipulating the file store, uploading/downloading files, and creating/running Tahoe nodes.
 See The Tahoe-LAFS CLI commands for details.

-Tahoe can also run both SFTP and FTP servers, and map a username/password pair to a top-level Tahoe directory.
-See Tahoe-LAFS SFTP and FTP Frontends for instructions on configuring these services, and the
+Tahoe can also run SFTP servers, and map a username/password pair to a top-level Tahoe directory.
+See Tahoe-LAFS SFTP Frontend for instructions on configuring this service, and the

 Storage Server Configuration¶

 True, the node will run a storage server, offering space to other clients.
 If it is

 False, the node will not run a storage server, meaning that no shares will be stored on this node.
 Use